phil-rice/Phils-Blog/_posts/2015-11-28-Real-World-Play-Testing-Part-2.markdown

   }
 }
 {% endhighlight %}
-The tests are pretty simple.
-They use a number of helper methods and MessagesForTest.
-The following shows how the methods like 'divContents' work.
-The standard Scala XML library is used.
-This does require the view to return xml, but the fact these tests enforce that is a good thing anyway.
+The tests are pretty simple. 'getContent' is used to get an XML block representing the result of the view.
+It is worth noting that this will explode with an exception if the view isn't returning proper XML, but the fact these tests enforce that is a good thing anyway.
+Let's take a look at ViewSpec.
+We will define this in the test sub directory of the common project, as it is clearly test code.

 {% highlight scala %}
+package org.validoc.notary.common

 trait XmlSpec extends PlaySpec {
  def textIn(elemTag: String, trim: Boolean)(xml: Node, filter: Node => Boolean) = {
     (xml \\ elemTag).filter(filter) match {
       case x if x.size == 0 => None
       case x if x.size == 1 => Some(if (trim) x.text.trim else x.text)
-      case x                => throw new RuntimeException(s"Cannot find $elemTag in \n" + xml) }
+      case x                => throw new RuntimeException(
+                                 s"Cannot find $elemTag in \n" + xml) }
   }
-  def textInTagWithClass(elemTag: String, trim: Boolean = true)(xml: Node, elementClass: String) =
+  def textInTagWithClass(elemTag: String, trim: Boolean = true)(
+                         xml: Node, elementClass: String) =
     textIn(elemTag, trim)(xml, t => (t \ "@class").text == elementClass)

   val divContents = textInTagWithClass("div")_